“We don’t have any Japanese American community here.”

 So what makes a community?
 What makes a place feel like home–or more specifically, like a particular kind of home?
 This is a potent question to ask of Japanese Americans in metro Detroit, whose largest migration into the Midwest came as a direct result of World War II.

-Join us for our traveling exhibit, Exiled to Motown, which is a story of a Japanese American community that has made indelible marks on the society and industry of Detroit, but is rarely discussed and sometimes, not quite felt.
+Join us for Exiled to Motown, which is a story of a Japanese American community that has made indelible marks on the society and industry of Detroit, but is rarely discussed and sometimes, not quite felt.
 As you walk through our self-guided exhibit of exclusive oral histories, paired with vibrant archival photos, documents, and other glimpses into the past, you’ll have a chance to see the vibrant and storied history of Detroit from a whole new angle.

 Coming to Detroit